aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 2: Variables /Session 2.2 /Mathematical_Assignment_Operators.md

       let z = x ** y;

-Suppose we can perform a calculation that will need to use the variable `let`:
+Suppose we perform a calculation using variables declared with `let`:

     let x = 12;
     let y = 4;